AleksandrHovhannisyan/aleksandrhovhannisyan.com/README.md

 # aleksandrhovhannisyan.github.io

-My personal website and blog, built with Jekyll and hosted live on GitHub Pages.
+> My online resume and blog, developed with Jekyll, HTML5, SASS, and JavaScript.
+Built with a mobile-first responsive design.

+**Note**: This domain now redirects to [aleksandrhovhannisyan.com](aleksandrhovhannisyan.com), hosted on Netlify.

 ## Licensing